-If the average density of the 5 core samples ( $G{mb}$ / $G{mm}$ ) is equal to or greater than the specified density for the mix, the control strip will be considered acceptable, and paving may continue.
-If the average density of the 5 core samples ( $G{mb}$ / $G{mm}$ ) fails to meet the specified density of the mix, then a new control strip should be immediately constructed.
+If the average density of the 5 core samples (G{mb} / G{mm}) is equal to or greater than the specified density for the mix, the control strip will be considered acceptable, and paving may continue.
+If the average density of the 5 core samples (G{mb} / G{mm}) fails to meet the specified density of the mix, then a new control strip should be immediately constructed.
 If two control strips have been placed under limited production without achieving satisfactory density results, the Contractor shall cease production of that mix type until such time as the cause of the failing test results can be determined.
-Unless otherwise approved, the Contractor will not be allowed to produce this mix type on the contract until evidence is provided that density can be obtained.
+Unless otherwise approved, the Contractor will not be allowed to produce this mix type on the contract until evidence is if density can be obtained.